 Sexual anorexia is brought on by trauma.
 People with sexual anorexia and other intimacy issues long for affection, but in many cases, have come to believe that they are undeserving of love and that they cannot trust others.
-Extreme abstinence and isolation seems to them the only way to stay safe.
+Extreme abstinence and isolation seem to them the only way to stay safe.

 Anorexia means “interrupted appetite.”
 People who have sexual anorexia actively avoid, fear or dread sexual intimacy.
 Inhibited sexual desire, sexual avoidance, and sexual aversion are phrases that describe the same condition.
 Sexual anorexia can include problems such as impotence in men, but often there is no physical cause.
 A person with sexual anorexia may also show fear and anger when the subject of sex comes up.

 Common emotional causes of sexual anorexia are:

 - Strict religious upbringing about sex